ttorbik/website/README.md

 # Personal Website

-Feel free to use the personal portfolio website as a template for your website.
+Feel free to use this personal portfolio website as a template for your website.

 ![alt text](WebsiteFiles/images/readmeImages/main.png)
 ![alt text](WebsiteFiles/images/readmeImages/work.png)